 Second, I don’t buy something I don’t have the money for.

 I refuse to go into debt.
-That may not always be the case for me, but so far, I’ve been able to pay cash for everything, including my car!
+That may not always be the case for me, but so far, I’ve been able to pay cash for everything by saving and budgeting, including my car!
 If I feel that I REALLY truly NEED something and I can’t afford it, I go to my Father.
 I pray to Him to provide.
 He promises He will.
 I ask Him to please help me find something that will fit my needs that is in my price range.
 Sometimes I have to wait, sometimes it pops up that same day on sale, whatever it is, if it’s a true need, God promises to provide.

 Third, ALL extra money each month stays in my checking account.